veloren/book/src/contributors/working-with-git.md

 In order to try out new unmerged or unfinished features, you may want to switch to a different branch.

-To switch to a developement branch
+To switch to a development branch

 ```
 git checkout <branch_name>